hhtomaswt11/ASLAI--SA/TrabalhoPratico/README.md

 Predicted ASL letter
 ```

-The static model recognizes ASL alphabet letters and control tokens such as `space` and `del`.
+The static model recognizes ASL alphabet letters and control tokens such as:

+* `space`;
+* `del`;
+* `nothing`.

 During notebook evaluation, the static MLP model achieved approximately:

 * **97% validation accuracy**;
 * **97% test accuracy**.

-These results were obtained under dataset conditions and may vary in real-time webcam usage.
+These results were obtained under dataset conditions and may vary in real-time webcam usage depending on lighting, camera quality, distance and hand positioning.

-### 2. Dynamic Gesture Recognition
+## 2. Dynamic Gesture Recognition

 Dynamic recognition is used for ASL words involving movement.

+Unlike static recognition, this mode analyses a sequence of frames instead of a single image.

-The pipeline is:
+The dynamic recognition pipeline is:

 ```txt
 Sequence of webcam frames